camaraproject/Governance/CONTRIBUTING.md

 * Create _Work In Progress [WIP]_ pull requests only if you need clarification or an explicit review before you can continue your work item.

-* If your patch is not getting reviewed or you need a specific person to review it, you can @-reply a reviewer asking for a review in the pull request or a comment, or you can ask for a review by contacting us via [email](mailto:opensource@telekom.de).
+* If your patch is not getting reviewed or you need a specific person to review it, you can @-reply a reviewer asking for a review in the pull request or a comment, or you can ask for a review by contacting us via _project email address_.

 * Post review:
   * If a review requires you to change your commit(s), please test the changes again.